nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 ## Why implement OpenMP parallelisation

 One way to speed up your application is using the available resources more efficiently.
-This approach was used while porting our Python code to C++ by removing the interpreter's overhead.
+This approach was used while porting our Python code to C/C++ by removing the interpreter's overhead.
 Here we will improve performance by using more resources instead.

 Most modern computers have multi-core CPUs and we can use two or more of these cores to execute instructions in parallel.
-All cores can access the same, shared memory.
+All cores in one CPU can access the same, shared memory.

 ## What is OpenMP